Simple stretches to ease joint pain

 • Elliptical machine workouts

-If you’re experiencing arthritis-related joint pain, you’ll probably want to avoid high-impact workouts like CrossFit or running.
-“When you hit the ground, it hits back, and this force gets absorbed through your joints,” Jackson says of these types of high-impact activities.
+If you’re having arthritis-related joint pain, you’ll probably want to avoid workouts like CrossFit or running.
+“When you hit the ground, it hits back, and this force gets absorbed through your joints,” Jackson says, referring to these types of high-impact activities.

 Remember to always talk to your healthcare provider before starting a new workout routine, too.
-They can help you create an exercise or movement plan that’ll best suit your body and activity level.
+They can help you create an exercise or movement plan that’ll best suit your life and level of activity.

 More On